jonathan-chin/mec-cs/2023-winter/ttp-bootcamp/slides/04-introduction-to-css.md

 ---

-# CSS Rules and Rule Blocks Syntax
+# CSS Properties and Rule Blocks Syntax

-- a CSS rule has the general syntax: `rule_name: value;`
+- a CSS property has the general syntax: `property_name: value;`
-- a CSS rule block is simply several rules wrapped with `{}`
+- a CSS rule is simply several properties wrapped with `{}`
-- note: there are more advanced features of CSS rules that require different syntax
+- note: there are more advanced features of CSS properties that require different syntax

 ---